byuphamerator/phamerator-dev/README.md

 Phamerator is released under a free software license.
 See LICENSE.txt for more details.

 Documentation for this project can be found in the doc directory.
+A quick start guide is included in this README file.

 (C) 2006-2008 Steve Cresawn <scresawn@gmail.com>
 (C) 2006-2008 Matt Bogel <dabogsta@gmail.com>